DynoRobotics/VirtualRehearsalRoom/Docs/Virtaul Rehearsal Room/Getting Started Instructions/Setting up PUN netwokring.md

 Click "CREATE NEW APP" again and create a Voice app for the project.
 ![[Pasted image 20230523105138.png]]![[Pasted image 20230523105517.png]]

-Before we connect the apps to Unity, it is recommended that you configure them to only have one "Allowed Region".
-If we don't do this, people who connect to the app from different parts of the world will only be able to interact with those connected to the same region.
+Before we connect the apps to Unity, we recommend that you configure them to only have one "Allowed Region".
+If we don't do this, people who connect to the app from different parts of the world may not be able to see or hear each other.

 Start by pressing MANAGE on the PUN app.
 ![[Pasted image 20230523110426.png]]